pensjonatus/flash-fiction/blog/a-deadline-cynic.md

 ---
-title: 'A Deadline Cynic'
+title: A Deadline Cynic
 date: '2013-05-12'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 She was biting her nails in front of the laptop.
 She worked for a news blog